PushOak/image-slider/README.md

 copied and cut the javascript from index.html to app.js

 # Step 7 - Add function to change pages in order to avoid code duplication
+The function get a linkId and pageToHide and pageToShow and show the correct page